A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 Characteristics

-- Tenant pays, but the work must be done by a contractor designated by the landlord.
+- Construction must be carried out by contractors designated by the landlord

-- Used when the work affects base building systems that the landlord must control.
+- Applies to work that affects base building systems and must be controlled

 Typical Examples